vanruc/todoApp/README.md

 ```

-So far we have done for initial configuration step.
+So far we have done the initial configuration step.
-Next, we will go to deploy our TodoApp to WildFly Server, configure Database for TodoApp and try to run it as first time.
+Next, we will go to deploy our TodoApp to WildFly Server, then configure our Database for TodoApp and run it for the first time.

 ## Deploy and Configure Skyve Project
 ### Deploy Skyve Project
 Its very easy to deploy [Skyve](https://skyve.org) to WildFly Server.
 1. Open WildFly deployments folder.
-Right click on the Server and click to Show In -> File Browser.
+Right click on the Server and click on Show In, then click on File Browser.
 ![](doc_img_src/wildfly%20show%20in%20folder.png)
-2. Expand TodoApp Project, you will see deployments folder.
+2. Expand TodoApp Project, you will see the deployments folder.
 ![](doc_img_src/project%20deployments.png)
-3. Copy todoApp.json and todoApp-ds.xml to WildFly deployments folder.
+3. Copy todoApp.json and todoApp-ds.xml to the WildFly deployments folder.
 ![](doc_img_src/deployment%20copy.png)
 4. Add TodoApp project to Wildfly Server.

-Right click to the WildFly 16 at localhost then click Add and Remove... menu.
+Right click to the WildFly 16 at localhost then click Add and Remove.

 ![](doc_img_src/add%20or%20remove.png)

-Select todoApp from Available part -> Click Add button -> Click Finish button.
+Select todoApp from Available -> Click Add button -> Click Finish button.

 ![](doc_img_src/add%20todo%20app.png)